Libby Manchester Gilpatric

 Growing Up in Youngstown, Ohio

 Orange, soot-laden skies stained our rural evenings.
 A sulphurous aroma belching from the coke furnaces Grandpop called “the smell of money.”
 Trucks ground gears speeding up the grade to make the left turn signal at the intersection of routes 7 and 224.
 Just five miles south of the local steel-making industry in Youngstown, Ohio, my mother could find me playing in the sandbox or up an apple tree near her flowers and vegetables.
 In the Forties we grew much of our own food – beans, corn, tomatoes, zinnias - Mom’s favorite and a feast for the eyes of the seven of us.
 Little sheds for chickens and ducks nestled along the fence of Gram’s backyard adjoining ours.
 Through the pigs’ pen tucked in the back corner, we would sneak off through rows of corn to the old barn peeking through the hedgerow of locust trees thick enough to call it woods.
 Caught in the farmer’s line of sight, we shrieked as the groaning tractor drowned the birds’ chirps and tweets.
-The boy next door dared me to jump off the roof of his granddad’s chicken coop.
+The boy next door dared me to leap from the roof of his granddad’s chicken coop.
 I would get a nickel for sweeping the crumbs from the old man’s school bus.
 Turning five, I painted my self-portrait in pastel with my mom’s artist friend.
 These early memories often creep into my work.

 College and Then Some